 - family reunification: proof of income of the other person in case of a change of address, the new registered lease contract + health insurance

 These documents are submitted to the Immigration service which is the sole service authorised to grant an extension of the legal residency.

-- letter of motivation sent to the Immigration service to justify the change
+- letter of motivation sent to the Immigration Department to justify the change

 Recommendation by the Immigration service